 - Offer to help a classmate that is falling behind or struggling?

-Knowledge Acquisition: EMT class is just the beginning of your EMS education.
+Coursework is necessary to pass EMT class, but it is just the beginning of your EMS education.
 The information in your book and lectures is the minimum starting knowledge.
-As an EMS scholar do you:
+As an EMS scholar, do you:

 - Read each textbook chapter by the assigned date?